-The PTA has a committee which is elected annually and is responsible for organizing meetings and events of general educational interest, fund raising and enhancing communication between parents and the school.
+The PTA has a committee which is elected annually and is responsible for organizing meetings and events of general educational interest and fund raising.
 It is also responsible for supporting school functions and organizing school photographs.

 The secondary school is sub-divided into a middle school (MYP one through five) and an upper school (DP one and DP two).
 The head of the secondary school is responsible for supervising the academic progress and general pastoral direction of the students in MYP one through DP two.
 The primary school is divided into an early years school (PYP one through PYP four) and a junior school (PYP five through PYP eight).
 The head of the primary school is responsible for supervising the academic progress and general pastoral direction of the students in the primary school.

 The Codrington School is an International Baccalaureate (IB) World School, which is authorized to offer the IB’s Primary Years Programme, the IB’s Middle Year Programme and IB’s Diploma Programme.
 The school is also a member of the Council of International Schools (CIS) and the European Council of International Schools (ECIS).